 How much are American university fees?

-As the main goal of the Save the Student website is of course saving students money, we've put in the time and effort to figure out how much studying for a degree in America as a UK student could cost you.
+Well to answer that very question, we've put in the time and effort to figure out how much studying for a degree in America as a UK student could cost you.

 Tuition fees in America